-Trump Official Reportedly Bullied Whistleblower With Form of Dwarfism But Putting Objects Out Of Her Reach
+Trump Official Reportedly Bullied Whistleblower With Form Of Dwarfism By Putting Objects Out Of Her Reach

 — Katie Rogers (@katierogers) April 2, 2019

 There had already been much attention on the process of authorizing security clearances after a New York Times report claiming that Donald Trump personally overruled experts who said Jared Kushner should not be given a clearance.
-The report claimed that Trump ordered Chief of Staff John Kelly to give Kushner a top-secret clearance.
+The report claimed that Trump ordered Chief of Staff John Kelly to give Kushner a top secret clearance.
 Trump has the ultimate authority on who should receive security clearances, but the report noted that administrations traditionally heed the recommendations from security experts from the office where Tricia Newbold works, as they put candidates through a rigorous vetting process to uncover potential outside pressures.